GihanSoft/Gihan.Renamer/CONTRIBUTING.md

 If your code don't make project crush, WELCOME.
-Add more implementationa for more platforms.
+Add more implementation for more platforms.